hey-network/mainchain/readme.md

 #### Testing of specifications

-The full token sale test suite can be run with the command `npm run test:token-sale`.
-Each specification of the token sale can also be verified individually with its dedicated test:
+The full Token Sale test suite can be run with the command `npm run test:token-sale`.
+Each specification of the Token Sale can also be verified individually with its dedicated test:

 | # | Description | Test command |
 | --- | ------------- | ------------- |